MilosPopov007/Mapping_Earthquakes/README.md

 The Map will showcase the GeoData that will include the Earthquake Data in relation to the Tectonic Plates location on the Earth.
 Geojson Earthquake Data was obtained from [The United States Geological Survey](https://earthquake.usgs.gov/earthquakes/feed/) a scientific agency of the United States government.

-Interactive World Map will alow you to explore Earthquakes location with magnituted in Past 7 Days.
+Interactive World Map will alow you to explore Earthquakes location with Earthquake magnitude in Past 7 Days.

 [HTML file with JS Code](https://github.com/MilosPopov007/Mapping_Earthquakes/tree/main/Earthquake_Challenge)